-- A pandemic, epidemic or outbreak of an infectious disease may adversely affect our business. - We have incurred net losses since our inception and may never achieve or sustain profitability. - Our success depends on our ability to successfully commercialize silicon nitride-based products for medical and industrial applications, which to date have experienced only limited market acceptance. - Our current products and our future products may not be accepted by hospitals and surgeons and may not become commercially successful. - We may not be able to compete effectively against the larger, well-established companies that dominate this market or emerging and small innovative companies seeking to increase their share of the market. - We depend on CTL Medical's ability to sell the spinal fusion products we manufacture.
-If CTL Medical is not able to sell such products, our business and operating results will be adversely affected. - If we are unable to manufacture our silicon nitride products on a timely basis consistent with our quality standards, our results of operation will be adversely impacted. - We depend on a limited number of third-party suppliers for key raw materials, and the loss of these third-party suppliers or their inability to supply us with adequate raw materials could harm our business. - We may not be able to successfully commercialize new silicon nitride-based medical device product candidates or identify other non-medical uses of silicon-nitride. - We will depend on one or more strategic partners to develop and commercialize our total joint replacement and dental implant product candidates, and if our strategic partners are unable to execute effectively on our agreements with them, we may never become profitable. - Part of our strategy is to establish and develop OEM partnerships and arrangements, which subjects us to various risks. - If hospitals and other healthcare providers are unable to obtain coverage or adequate reimbursement for procedures performed with our products, it is unlikely our products will be widely used. - Prolonged negative economic conditions in domestic and international markets may adversely affect us and the global orthopedic market which could harm our financial position. - We are dependent on our senior management team, engineering team, and external advisors, and the loss of any of them could harm our business.
-We may not have sufficient personnel to effectuate our business strategy due to our recent reduction in force. - If we experience significant disruptions in our information technology systems, our business, results of operations and financial condition could be adversely affected. - Cyber security risks and the failure to maintain the integrity of company, employee or guest data could expose us to data loss, litigation and liability, and our reputation could be significantly harmed.
+- A pandemic, epidemic or outbreak of an infectious disease may adversely affect our business. - We have incurred net losses since our inception and may never achieve or sustain profitability. - Our success depends on our ability to successfully commercialize advanced ceramic products for biomedical, industrial, and antipathogenic applications, which to date have experienced only limited market acceptance. - Our current biomedical products and our future biomedical products may not be accepted by hospitals and surgeons and may not become commercially successful. - We may not be able to compete effectively against the larger, well-established companies that dominate these markets or emerging and small innovative companies seeking to increase their share of the market. - We depend on CTL Medical's ability to sell the spinal fusion products we manufacture.
+If CTL Medical is not able to sell such products, our business and operating results will be adversely affected. - If we are unable to manufacture our advanced ceramic products on a timely basis consistent with our quality standards, our results of operation will be adversely impacted. - We depend on a limited number of third-party suppliers for key raw materials, and the loss of these third-party suppliers or their inability to supply us with adequate raw materials could harm our business. - We may not be able to successfully commercialize advanced ceramic product candidates. - We will depend on one or more strategic partners to develop and commercialize our biomedical and antipathogenic product candidates, and if our strategic partners are unable to execute effectively on our agreements with them, we may never become profitable. - Part of our strategy is to establish and develop OEM partnerships and arrangements, which subjects us to various risks. - If hospitals and other healthcare providers are unable to obtain coverage or adequate reimbursement for procedures performed with our products, it is unlikely our products will be widely used. - Prolonged negative economic conditions in domestic and international markets may adversely affect us and could harm our financial position. - We are dependent on our senior management team, engineering team, and external advisors, and the loss of any of them could harm our business. - If we experience significant disruptions in our information technology systems, our business, results of operations and financial condition could be adversely affected. - Cyber security risks and the failure to maintain the integrity of company, employee or guest data could expose us to data loss, litigation and liability, and our reputation could be significantly harmed.